Coronavirus: Florida Reports 1st Deaths On East Coast; Event Cancellations Mount

 The event drew more than 400,000 visitors to the city last year.
 Adler acknowledged that its cancellation this year, just a week before its scheduled opening, is "very tough and truly heartbreaking" for the performers and vendors who had been depending on the business the event customarily brings.

-"We're going to have to mitigate that as best we can as a community, be as resilient as we can," he said, adding: "We just ultimately didn't have a choice because the focus needed to be on doing what was necessary to best keep the city safe."
+"We're going to have to mitigate that as best we can as a community, be as resilient as we can," he said.
+"We just ultimately didn't have a choice because the focus needed to be on doing what was necessary to best keep the city safe."

 Eyes are also trained on another signature event expected later this month: March Madness.
 So far, the NCAA has made no major changes to the massively popular (and lucrative) men's basketball tournament that begins in earnest March 19.